 When you need to heat a larger area for a party or a gathering of friends and family, the humble patio heater is ideal.
-However, if you are using propane powered gas heater, you need to be aware of some of the hazards associated with using propane gas.
-The burning of propane gas has the ability to be dangerous if it is not done properly and with care.
-Patio heaters that run off of propane gas should always be operated in areas that are well ventilated in order to avoid you and your guests being overcome by noxious fumes.
+However, if you are using a propane-powered gas heater, you need to be aware of some of the hazards associated with using propane gas.
+The burning of propane gas can be dangerous if it is not done properly and with care.
+Patio heaters that run off of propane gas should always be operated in areas that are well ventilated to avoid you and your guests being overcome by noxious fumes.

 Another safety concern with the tall free standing patio heaters is the subject of stability.
-These heaters can be prone to being knocked over or even blown over by a strong gust of wind.
-In order to make sure that you keep you and your visitor’s safe, you should always endeavor to buy a patio heater that has a nice stable base.
+These heaters can be prone to be knocked over or even blown over by a strong gust of wind.
+To make sure that you keep you and your visitors safe, you should always endeavor to buy a patio heater that has a nice stable base.
 You can also find patio heaters that have an automatic cut-off function; when their sensors detect the heater being toppled it will automatically switch off the heating element.

-Patio heaters are an expensive but safe option to heat your garden during the cooler months, provided that you take the necessary safety precautions, as well as spending some time to read the manufacturers instructions.
+Patio heaters are an expensive but safe option to heat your garden during the cooler months, provided that you take the necessary safety precautions, as well as spending some time reading the manufacturer's instructions.

 John Miller is an exterior design expert who blogs for Heat Outdoors.
-He enjoys writing about exterior design projects and outdoor heating solutions and has been published on a number of home improvement websites.
+He enjoys writing about exterior design projects and outdoor heating solutions and has been published on several home improvement websites.

 - Garden / Landscaping / Patio — 262